 To become a dispensing optician you need to:

 - get a job working as a trainee dispensing optician

-- complete the Certificate in Optical Dispensing through the Australasian College of Optical Dispensing
+- complete the Certificate IV in Optical Dispensing New Zealand through the Australasian College of Optical Dispensing

-- register with the Optometrists and Dispensing Opticians Board and pass an Annual Practising Certificate.
+- register with the Optometrists and Dispensing Opticians Board and gain an annual practising certificate.

 - Australasian College of Optical Dispensing website - information about the Certificate in Optical Dispensing

 There are no specific secondary education requirements to become a dispensing optician.
-However, English, health, maths, physics and biology are useful.
+However, biology, English, health education, physics and maths are useful.